 In the event that the Provost authorizes bringing candidate(s) in from a distance, chairs are urged to make travel arrangements as far in advance as possible in order to get the best fares and insure timely delivery of the tickets to the candidate(s).
 As soon as chairs invite candidates to the campus for interviews, they should send their names and the proposed dates of their travel to the Provost's Office and the deans' offices.
 Please note that reimbursement is for economy air fare or unreserved coach rail fare, as is the case with all college travel.
 If the candidate is combining the visit at Bryn Mawr with other travel, personal or professional, the candidate should pay the extra fare and then submit receipts for reimbursement of Bryn Mawr's share to the College (care of the search committee chair).

 While on the campus visit the candidate should meet all members of the department or program.
 Candidates for full-time positions should also meet the Provost or Assistant Provost and the appropriate Deans.
 All Arts and Sciences candidates meet with the Undergraduate Dean or her designee.
-Candidates for positions in Arts and Sciences departments with graduate programs also meet with the Graduate Dean.
+Candidates for positions in Arts and Sciences departments with graduate programs also meet with the Dean of Graduate Studies.
 Copies of the candidate's resume, letter of application, letters of recommendation, and a schedule of the candidate's visit should be sent to these administrators prior to the campus visit.

 Chairs should be sure that candidates have clear and complete information in advance about what is expected of them and whom they will meet during the campus visit.
 If a lecture is scheduled, chairs are advised to invite colleagues from other departments to hear the lecture and meet the candidate; to make posters and to use the Campus Events Calendar.